 Developer Guide

-This guide introduces how to add new workflows to Trinity-RFT and provides relevant development guidelines.
+This guide introduces how to develop new modules in Trinity-RFT and provides relevant development guidelines.

 Note